silverjuke/silverjuke/docs/command-line.md

   start Silverjuke minimized

 * --open FILES
-  open the given FILES, --open may be ommited
+  open the given FILES, --open may be omitted

 * --enqueue FILES
   enqueue the given FILES